-Assuming the couples interviewed to be a representative sample of the edges in the undirected network of relationships for the community studied, and treating the vertices as being of four types-black, hispanic, white, and other-what are the numbers e{rr} and a_r for each type?
-Using these numbers calculate the modularity of the network with respect to ethnicity.
+Assuming the couples interviewed to be a representative sample of the edges in the undirected network of relationships for the community studied, and treating the vertices as being of four types-black, hispanic, white, and other-calculate the numbers e{rr} and a_r that appear in Eq.
+(7.76) for each type.
+Hence calculate the modularity of the network with respect to ethnicity.
+What do you conclude about homophily in this community?